VikramsDataScience/medibank_case_study/README.md

 STL LOESS/LOWESS stands for 'Seasonal and Trend decomposition using LOcally Estimated Scatterplot Smoothing'/'Locally Weighted Scatterplot Smoothing'.
 This method is a more robust version of the Classical Seasonal Decomposition method since its LOESS capability allows it to uncover non-linear relationships.
 - Conceptual reference: https://otexts.com/fpp2/stl.html (more basic) and https://www.wessa.net/download/stl.pdf (very good research paper with more concise Mathematical definitions of the algo).

-&nbsp; When using STL Decomposition to smooth over some of the variable spikes in patient activity over the length of the time series, we can see that there is a relatively flat trend that is quite stable.
-In saying that, there is stronger seasonality present over November 2013, and again in June 2014.
-There's a good chance that this is attributable to holiday periods.
+&nbsp; When using STL Decomposition to smooth over some of the variable spikes in patient activity over the length of the time series, we can see that there is a relatively stable trend that over the time series.
+In saying that the following two things did occur:
+- There is stronger seasonality present over November 2013, and again in June 2014.
+There's a good chance that this is attributable to holiday periods
+- There was also a significant dip and then return to normal trend over October 2013 and again over June 2014.
+There are school holidays during both those periods.
+It's quite possible those could be a cause for the change in activity levels.
 &nbsp; With respect to spikes in activity, August 31 2013 & June 29 2014 saw 'Tri_1' activity spike to 15 for both those days.
 As can be the case with ED, this could be the result of a nearby accident or emergency event that resulted in a spike for urgent medical attention.

 ### MSTL (Multiple Seasonality-Trend decomposition using LOESS) for Outlier Detection at Royal Perth Hospital (Triage Category 1)